NEWComplete Guide

 Will Federal HVAC Credits Return?

-As of early 2026, there is no pending legislation to reinstate Sections 25C or 25D.
+As of mid-2026, there is no pending legislation to reinstate Sections 25C or 25D.
 The OBBBA represented a deliberate policy decision to phase out these IRA provisions.
 However, energy policy is always subject to political change.
 Future legislation could create new incentive programs, though homeowners shouldn't delay needed HVAC replacements waiting for hypothetical credits.

 How to Find Every Available Incentive in 2026